Ruby License

-The Ruby License is a Free and Open Source license applied to the Ruby programming language and also available to be used in other projects.
-It contains an explicit dual licensing clause, stating that software subject to its terms may be distributed under either the terms included the Ruby License itself or under those of either the GNU General Public Licence v2, or the two-clause BSD License (depending on the version of the Ruby License used).
+The Ruby License is a free license applied to the Ruby programming language and also available to be used in other projects.
+It contains an explicit dual licensing clause, stating that software subject to its terms may be distributed under either the terms included in the Ruby License itself or under those of either the GNU General Public Licence v2, or the two-clause BSD License (depending on the version of the Ruby License used).

 The license is typically considered to be a free software license due to the presence of the dual-licensing clause.

 History

 For versions up to 1.9.2, the Ruby programming language was available under an explicit dual-licence scheme which allowed users to choose between a dedicated Ruby licence or the GNU General Public Licence v2 (GPLV2), which is one of the most common free software licences.

 Starting at version 1.9.3, the dual-licensing clause changed to offer the choice of the FreeBSD License.